Cage cup

 Cologne cage cup from the 4th century; seen from above, the smooth joins of the cage to the cup are argued to distinguish them from the carving of the rim and the cage.

 A cage cup, also vas diatretum, plural diatreta, or "reticulated cup" is a type of luxury late Roman glass vessel, found from roughly the 4th century, and "the pinnacle of Roman achievements in glass-making".
 Diatreta consist of an inner beaker and an outer cage or shell of decoration that stands out from the body of the cup, to which it is attached by short stems or shanks.
 About fifty cups or, more often, fragments have survived, and there are only a few in near-complete condition.
 Most have a cage with circular geometrical patterns, often with an "inscription", or phrase in letters above the reticulated area as well.
 Some have a flange, or zone of projecting open-cut moulding, above the lower patterns and below the lettering (only illustrated here by the Cologne cup in the gallery).

 Even rarer are examples with scenes with figures, of which the Lycurgus Cup in the British Museum is the only complete example to survive, though there are other fragments.
 In this the rest of the "cage" is made up of a vine that entraps Lycurgus.
 None have a foot.
-All were clearly difficult to make, and no doubt very expensive, like the other spectacular type of luxury Roman glass, cameo glass objects like the Portland Vase.
+All were clearly difficult to make, and no doubt very expensive, like the other spectacular type of luxury Roman glass, cameo glass objects such as the Portland Vase.
 Both the technology used to make them and the way they were used are still the subject of some debate among specialists.